taliacotton/holler/_casestudies/snickers.md

   bring to life the various emotional states frequently expressed in messaging that naturally linked to the advertising campaign.
-Holler was then able to target consumers in real-time with contextual based targeting against various mood states; Excited, Hungry, Sad, Bored, etc
+Holler was then able to target consumers in real-time with contextual based targeting against various mood states; Excited, Hungry, Sad, Bored, etc.
 insights:
   - 'Snickers turned 61,318 consumers into Brand Advocates.'
   - 'Snickers creative content received a total of 42,888,113 impressions.'